nih-cfde/use-case-library-build/library/USERSTORY-11.md

 ---
-input: a multi-sample VCF
+input: A multi-sample VCF
-output: a multi-sample GDS
+output: A multi-sample GDS
-task: reformat from VCF to GDS (for GENESIS pipeline)
+task: Reformat from VCF to GDS (for GENESIS pipeline)
 tags:
 - GDS
 - VCF